This section discusses the University’s fees, expenses,financial aid, and registration for students.

 University Scholarships.
 Scholarship awards require not only financial need but evidence of high academic potential.
 Some scholarships have specific restrictions, such as place of residence, major, and class year.
-A list of available scholarships can be found in the URI Office of Student Financial Assistance and Employment Services.
-A letter of application should be sent to Enrollment Services for specific scholarships.
+A list of available scholarships can be found at http://www.uri.edu/catalog/cataloghtml/loansscholarshipawards.html.

 Athletic Grants.
 These grants are made on the recommendation of the Athletics Department to athletes who meet established qualifications.
 These awards are based on athletic ability rather than on need.
 Students interested in such assistance should contact the department.

 University Loans.
-Emergency loans are available to full-time undergraduate and graduate students.
+Emergency loans ranging from $10-200 are available to full-time undergraduate and graduate students.
 These loans are short-term in nature (14-90 days), and can be made only when there is a means of repayment.
 Application forms are available in Enrollment Services.